 The need for a new way of working…

 Developing highly competent, collaborative teams is an effective way to deal with this complexity.
-As well as harness the many opportunities it provides.
+And harness the many opportunities change provides.

 The core competencies we cover